ropg/OOKwiz/README.md

 #### Escaping boot loops without a rescue button set

-Haven't configured a rescue-button?
-Upload your sketch again from the Arduino IDE, now with "*Tools / Erase all flash before sketch upload*" enabled.
+Set something wrond, stuck with a continuously rebooting ESP32 and haven't configured a rescue-button?
+Simply upload your sketch again from the Arduino IDE, this time with "*Tools / Erase all flash before sketch upload*" enabled.
 Remember to turn that off again, or you'll keep erasing your settings every time you upload a new sketch.

 &nbsp;